JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_4.md

 ### § 8.
 A. Finaliters in the Second Age

 > <a id="s519_2"></a>[UB 117:5.3](/en/The_Urantia_Book/117#p5_3) When ascenders enter the Corps of the Finality, they achieve a new relationship to the spirit-gravity circuit of the Eternal Son.
-This process is known as "finaliter transcendation."
-There is something in this transaction that qualifies the finaliters for ". . . experiential recognition as personalities of God the Supreme."
+This process is known as “finaliter transcendation.”
+There is something in this transaction that qualifies the finaliters for “. . . experiential recognition as personalities of God the Supreme.”
 >
 > <a id="s521_2"></a>[UB 107:5.6](/en/The_Urantia_Book/107#p5_6) When mortals become sixth-stage spirits (enter the finaliter corps), they transmute some liaison factor of mind, which becomes a part of Supreme Mind.